For Cups Sake! Bristol’s paper cup recycling bins

-Bristol’s new cup bins will be placed along key commuter routes throughout central Bristol, allowing people to recycle their cups on the go as well as popular shopping areas such as The Mall Cribbs Causeway, the Galleries and Cabot Circus.
+Bristol’s paper cup recycling bins are located along key commuter routes throughout central Bristol, allowing people to recycle their cups on the go as well as in popular shopping areas such as The Mall Cribbs Causeway and Broadmead (see map below).

 We’ve teamed up with One Tree Per Child and pledged to plant a tree for every 10,000 cups recycled, so in addition to giving the cup another life using one of the new bins will also have local environmental benefits.